16lbs of fat loss & 2.5 months later on the potato diet

 I’m doing detailed tracking for research purposes.

-Among fitness enthusiasts, my weight loss over the past five months can be taken as “not impressive” or “normal results” if you didn’t look at the DEXA scan details, but as you can see, I’ve had a lot of breaks in between and a lot of restrictions.
+Among fitness enthusiasts, my weight loss over the past five months may be perceived as “not impressive” or “normal results” if you didn’t examine the DEXA scan details.
+However, as you can see, I’ve had numerous breaks in between and imposed several restrictions.
 If I had purely focused on losing weight for myself, I might have visible abs by now, which I’ve never had in my life.
-Losing weight like I have with zero lean mass loss is the most exciting thing here, and I’m excited to see if it persists as I get leaner.
+Losing weight, as I have, with zero lean mass loss, is the most exciting aspect here, and I’m excited to see if it persists as I become leaner.

-If you want to know when I will release the first version of this app, subscribe to me on this substack and sign up for the waitlist at https://www.trymetrep.com/.
+To stay informed about when I will release the first version of this app, subscribe to me on Substack and sign up for the waitlist at patchworkfood.com.
 Following me on X is also good, but you might miss my announcement.
-The first version will probably be free, so I encourage you to sign up so you don’t miss it.
+The first version will likely be free, so I encourage you to sign up to avoid missing it.

 Ru natty bro?